nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p97 -->
 The Holy Spirit brings supernatural boldness to proclaim the witness of the Gospel in the face of persecution.
 The outcome of this empowerment can be described, but it's best experienced.
 It’s a supernatural (greater than human) boldness that motivates believers to share.
-This boldness of preaching is often accompanied by supernatural acts of demonstration of the Spirit and of power (<span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="2" data-verses="1-5" data-lang="en" data-version="NKJV">1 Corinthians 2:1-5</span>).
+This boldness of preaching is often accompanied by supernatural acts of demonstration of the Spirit and of power (<span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="2" data-verses="1-5" data-lang="en" data-version="NKJV">1 Corinthians 2:1-5</span>).
 People are healed physically and emotionally, the dead raised, those tormented by evil spirits are set free, people with hard hearts turn and repent.

 <!-- p98 -->
-Jesus said these works and greater would we do! (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="14" data-verses="12" data-lang="en" data-version="NKJV">John 14:12</span>).
-These collective works are supernatural, divine, and desperately needed in a world tearing itself apart, miserable, full of pain, waiting for the mature sons of God to be made clearly manifest! (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="8" data-verses="22-23" data-lang="en" data-version="NKJV">Romans 8:22-23</span>)
+Jesus said these works and greater would we do! (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="14" data-verses="12" data-lang="en" data-version="NKJV">John 14:12</span>).
+These collective works are supernatural, divine, and desperately needed in a world tearing itself apart, miserable, full of pain, waiting for the mature sons of God to be made clearly manifest! (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="8" data-verses="22-23" data-lang="en" data-version="NKJV">Romans 8:22-23</span>)

 <!-- p99 -->